拯救大象:肯尼亚小伙伴的中国行日记(二)

 <p class="p1">

 This was the day I had been waiting for, the day I would finally see where all the elephants I knew had gone after they had met their horrible death: the visit to the ivory market.
 We started off going into obscure antique shops on the side of a busy highway.
 The first was intricately carved mammoth ivory.
 I recognized immediately that it was indeed mammoth by the distinct patterns on the cross section.
 Then we headed into an elephant ivory shop.
 The lady employed in the shop was reserved at first, but Gao charmed her, and like a snake dancing to Indian pipe music, she began to tell us about her frustrations.
 Her nephew was starting university soon, and instead of thinking about his poor background wisely, he picked a course that would never make him much money.
 She wished he had chosen better.
 He could even go to the carving school, and soon live a dream.
 This industry has a future.
-She kindly offered us seats, and showed us the most beautiful, meticulously carved art I have ever seen. &#8220;Be careful,&#8221; she said, &#8220;it is very expensive&#8221; she said to me as I held a $6000 piece.
+She kindly offered us seats, and showed us the most beautiful, meticulously carved art I have ever seen.
+“Be careful,” she said, “it is very expensive” she said to me as I held a $6000 piece.
 All the work in the shop had certificates attached; this shop is legal.
-But she did admit that sometimes, someone took the daunting risk of getting ivory from &#8220;other sources&#8221;.
+But she did admit that sometimes, someone took the daunting risk of getting ivory from “other sources”.
 I left the shop with confused feelings fighting within me: such beautiful art, but such a great cost.

 </p>